ska-telescope/ska-tango-testing/docs/src/guide/index.rst

 1. Support for setting up test harnesses.
 2. Support for asserting on asynchronous behavior, such as the receipt of Tango change events.
-3. Support for capturing events in a integration test environment, and then asserting on them.
+3. Support for capturing change events from tango devices in a integration test environment, and then asserting on them.

 .. toctree::